 It seems that more frequently I hear from parents convinced their kids are falling behind in soccer by not starting private training by age 7.
 They started playing rec soccer with their local league or YMCA by age 4 & now, at age 5-7 they must prepare for ‘select/club’ soccer.
 No, it’s okay!
 Kids don’t have to play club soccer that young!
-My youngest is now 9 and is still playing rec, although I’ve been the coach for 2 years.
-The girls are developing nice and now are wanting to practice twice a week and do camps.
-The ultimate goal is that they want to keep playing.
+I coached my youngest in rec from 7-11 and they can beat club teams.
+The ultimate goal is that they want to keep playing & improving.

 Get on the RIGHT path